 To be able to gather, select (in order of importance), structure, restructure and confirm facts related to broadcasting in settings other than the studioTo arouse curiosity, motivation and willingness to do field research

-Understand the need for preparation and research concerning the topic.
+At the end of the activity, learners will :Know about ways and methods of reporting an eventUnderstand that reporting requires a very high degree of awareness, motivation, professional involvement and energy.Understand the need for preparation and research concerning the topic.
 Special attention should be given to the quickest possible preparation required in the case of unexpected eventsDefining a report as a specific form of journalistic work which covers an event from various perspectives

 Trainer will require facilitation skills and experience on reporting live events.

 2 full days

 Paper and writing implementsSmart phonesA list of public events taking place

 How the activity should take place

-4 to 1 or vision impaired/blind participants and trainees with learning difficulties,
+10 to 14 to 1 or vision impaired/blind participants and trainees with learning difficulties,

 Be aware of the need for extra support necessary for some of the vision impaired/blind trainees and participants with learning difficulties, such as mobility issues, need for a support person, mobility issues, etc. The trainer need to consider these aspects before deciding what of the options is best for their participants.

-If trainer has not previous experience on reporting live from events, it might be a good idea to invite someone with that experience.
+Two trainers are recommended for this activity.If trainer has not previous experience on reporting live from events, it might be a good idea to invite someone with that experience.